markbaaijens/rpmusicserver/README.md

   * reboot router
 * if hostname `rpms` is not found (after reboot router):
   * reboot pi (best done by rpms web-interface)

+### *Pi/rpms can only reached by ip-address*
+On some local networks, there might be a problem present that the hostname of all connected devices, including RPMS cannot be resolved.
+In practice, `ping rpms` does not return anything.
+So any command directly targeted at RPMS such as `ssh pi@rpms` does not work.
+This is a problem within the router/network, the origin of this problem is unknown to date.

+The good news however is that a device is *always* accesible by ip-address.
+So once you know the ip-address of your RPMS-instance, by executing `nmap 192.168.x.*` (x is the subnet, normally 1 or 2), you can install, configure and use RPMS.

+All you have to do is the following: in any command in the section *Installation of RPMS on a Pi* (and following sections), replace RPMS with the discovered ip-address.

+So for example, if the ip-address of RPMS is 192.68.1.20: `ping rpms` will become `ping 192.68.1.20`.
+And `ssh pi@rpms` will become `ssh pi@192.68.1.20`.
+In your browser, LMS `rpms:9002` wil become `192.68.1.20:9002` Etc.

+Note that the ip-address might change over time b/c RPMS does not use a fixed address, but instead depends on the router which determines the address.
+In that case, point to the new address.

 ### *Reconnect players after LMS migration*
 When migrating from an existing LMS-server or upgraded your Pi-hardware, you have to reconfigure all players to point to the new LMS-server (even if LMS has the same name).
 This is especially true for Squeezebox-hardware like Squeezebox Classic, Duet, Touch, Radio, Boom or Transporter.
 Note: clients with piCorePlayer will autodetect the new LMS-server.